cfsanderson/ps-git-fundamentals/README.md

 # Git Fundamentals (Pluralsight course)
 fixing second feature on second feature remote.
+and adding more featurez!!!